On Weighted Orlicz-Sobolev inequalities: Introduction

-Hence, in this case, it is enough to consider \eqref{minimizer-attain} only at the level $r=1.$ However, to deal with general $\Phi$ and $\Psi$, due to the lack of homogeneity of $J_\Phi$ and $G_\Psi$, we need to consider \eqref{minimizer-attain} at each level $r>0$.
+Hence, it is enough to consider \eqref{minimizer-attain} only at the level $r=1$ in this case.
+However, to deal with general $\Phi$ and $\Psi$, due to the lack of homogeneity of $J_\Phi$ and $G_\Psi$, we require to consider \eqref{minimizer-attain} at each level $r>0$.